StudentLoans999/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. ` terraform apply --auto=approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy resources.

+You can also use the auto approve flag to skip the approval prompt eg. `terraform destroy --auto-approve`

 #### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.